adamsilver/maintainablecss.com-jekyll/_chapters/09-versioning.md

 We may, for example, want to AB test two different versions of a module to see which works better.

 To do this, we just need to duplicate the module and give it a unique name.
-For example, if we want to test different basket, the CSS would be as follows:
+For example, if we want to test two different baskets, the CSS would be as follows:

 	/* existing module (variant A) */
 	.basket {}